commontoolsinc/RFC/rfc/sigil.md

 }
 ```

-### Cursor Sigil (`cursor@1`)
+### Mount Sigil (`mount@1`)

-The cursor sigil provides transparent references to a JSON value held by another fact at a given path, acting like a permanent redirect.
-Unlike queries, cursors are followed first before writing - when you write to a cursor, the write operation is redirected to the underlying target fact, making cursors transparent to mutations.
+The mount sigil provides mutable references to a JSON value held by another fact at a given path, acting like a permanent redirect.
+Unlike embeds, mounts are followed first before writing - when you write to a mount, the write operation is redirected to the underlying target fact, making mounts transparent to mutations.
 If `at` is omitted it references the whole JSON value - `is` field of the target fact.
 If `the` and `of` are omitted, they default to the containing fact's `the` and `of` values.

 #### Fields